sunnyyy/SoftwareDevVocab/AWS/Database/RDS.md

 ## Encryption at rest
 - done via KMS
-- once your RDS instance is encrypted, the data stored at rest in the underlying storage is encrypted, as well as its auto backups, read replicas, and snapshots
+- once your RDS instance is encrypted, the data stored at rest in the underlying storage (+ ___all___ its auto backups, read replicas, and snapshots) is encrypted
-- presently, you can't directly encrypt an existing DB instance
 - to encrypt an existing DB, you have to first create a snapshot, make a copy of the snapshot, & encrypt the copy (during setup)
 - available for:
   - SQL server